CitizensFoundation/your-priorities-app/README.md

 [http://www.citizens.is/](http://www.citizens.is/)

 ## The Team
+Your Priorities - Citizens participation application

+Developed in 2008-2024 by
-- Robert Bjarnason
+Robert Bjarnason, robert@citizens.is
-- Guðný Maren Valsdóttir
-- Gunnar Grímsson
+Gunnar Grimsson, gunnar@citizens.is
-- Nathalie Stembert
+Gudny Maren Valsdottir
-- Alexander Máni Gautason
+Alexander Mani Gautason
+Joshua Lanthier-Welch
+Katherine Breadlove
+Nathalie Stembert
+and many others...

 ## With help from